Go back to all articles

 4. Concurrent Users: Understanding Load Capacity

 APIs must cater to varying numbers of concurrent users without compromising on performance.
 This metric gives you an idea of the load your API can handle before performance starts to degrade.
-Stress testing or load testing to assess how your API performs under peak conditions not only helps in understanding the user capacity but also in planning for scalability.
+Stress testing or load testing, using an API load testing tool, helps assess how your API performs under peak conditions, ensuring smooth scalability.
 Preparing your API to handle sudden spikes in traffic, especially during key business events, ensures a stable experience for every user.

 5. Throughput: The Flow of Data

 Throughput measures the number of requests an API can handle within a given timeframe and is a direct indicator of its efficiency.
 High throughput under stress signifies a robust infrastructure that can deal with heavy traffic.
 It’s essential for APIs that support data-intensive operations, serving as a benchmark for optimizing system capacity and planning for growth.
+In fact, employing product performance testing services can help ensure your infrastructure remains stable under varying conditions.
+For a deeper understanding of how to test web applications effectively and improve performance, check out our guide on how to test web application at PFLB Blog.
 Monitoring throughput alongside other metrics like response time and success rate offers a comprehensive view of your API’s performance.

 6. Server Utilization: Resource Efficiency